faviator/faviator/README.md

 Faviator provides three functions that generate the favicon as svg, jpeg or png.
 The API of the three functions are identical.
 They all return a promise that resolves to a `Buffer` that represents the favicon.

 #### config
 The config object takes in the following keys and generate the favicon correspondingly.
 Most values are self-explantory.

 The following values are the default values if it is not defined.
+This defines the faviator's logo.
 ```javascript
 const config = {
   size: 16,                     // the width and height of the generated image (in px)